 Evaluation is not a dirty word.
 It is instead a great opportunity to consider strengths and program achievements and areas that need improvement.
 As soon as mentoring programs stop shying away from the value of evaluation and understand the benefits, their initiatives will grow and strengthen.
 Funders want to know: “how do you know that your program is working?”
 Evaluation answers the question.
 Strong evaluations bring in the money!

 Programs must conduct both process and outcome evaluations.
 If a mentoring program does not have the money to conduct what may be an extensive evaluation, there are many local universities with departments that are happy to conduct the evaluations, report the results and get credit for doing so, usually pro bono.
-3.)
-What are some of the biggest challenges you see organizations face with regard to evaluation?

 There is such a fear which should not be.
 Evaluation is a critical component of a successful program.
 Cost of the evaluation is often prohibitive but it does not have to be.
 My own company has so many pre-post surveys for mentors, mentees, educators and parents that yield wonderful results and are used for applying for state and federal grants.
 It should not be an issue.
 I think the biggest challenge is that mentoring coordinators are hired to recruit, screen, train and match mentors with mentees.
 That in itself is a daunting assignment.
 Then they are told that they not only have to supervise and monitor the matches but they have to fund raise, market the program and oh my gosh – gather data and conduct a yearly evaluation, too.
 Coordinators are just not adequately trained to do all of these assignments.
 This is a big challenge and it does not have to be.
 Companies like mine provide technical assistance, training and guidance to make a challenge a delight.

-4.)
+- 4.)
 From your perspective, what are the important things to consider in implementing database technology in a mentoring organization?

 This is a no brainer.
 Gathering data about every facet of a mentoring program is critical to success.
 Federal grants require it.
 Local funders insist on it.
 Today there is absolutely no question that at your finger tips has to be all the important data collection to give you information from the completion of the screening process and when a match is made to school attendance, grades, and every piece of data to track a program.
 I am not sure that any mentoring program can be effective today without database technology.
 I was not asked to say this but I am so thrilled with the hundreds of mentoring programs that use Civicore’s database technology and have all the needed information at their finger tips.